eEngineSoftwareHouse/cells/README.md

 ## This is not Cells 3.x!

 Temporary note: This is the README and API for Cells 4.
 Many things have improved.
 If you want to upgrade, [follow this guide](https://github.com/apotonick/cells/wiki/From-Cells-3-to-Cells-4---Upgrading-Guide).
-When in trouble, join the [Gitter channel](https://gitter.im/trailblazer/chat).
+When in trouble, join us on the IRC (Freenode) #trailblazer channel.

 ## LICENSE